 |Introductory Bonus Offer|

 If you don’t have an Amazon Prime membership, you will not earn any cash back rewards with this card.

 If you do have a Prime membership you’ll be given the Amazon Prime Store Card, and you’ll automatically earn 5% cash back on any Amazon purchases under $149.
 For purchases of $149 or more, you’ll earn 5% cash back unless you choose a promotional financing offer, described below.

 5% cash back at Amazon is pretty good, although you can get that same rate from the Amazon Prime Rewards Visa Signature Card, which also requires a Prime membership but can be used anywhere Visa credit cards are accepted.
 There’s the Amazon Rewards Visa Signature Card as well, which does not require a Prime membership and provides 3% cash back at Amazon.
 Neither of these cards have promotional financing or 0% intro APR periods, however.
-You can read more about them in our Review of the Amazon Rewards Visa Signature and Amazon Prime Rewards Visa Signature.
+You can read more about them in our 2021 Review: Amazon Prime Rewards Visa Signature Card – Best for Amazon Prime Members.

-You’ll get the $10 Amazon.com gift card upon account approval whether you’re a Prime member or not.
+You’ll get the $10 Amazon.com gift card upon approval whether you’re a Prime member or not.

 The cash back rewards you earn can be redeemed in two ways:

 We recommend always redeeming for statement credits with this card, which will simply reduce your account balance.
 You can set up automatic statement credit redemptions when your reward balance reaches a certain amount.
 Automatic statement credits will usually be redeemed during the second billing cycle after you earn those rewards.

 We do not recommend using your cash back to pay for Amazon purchases, because you won’t earn any additional rewards on those purchases.
 Instead, we suggest using a rewards card, like the Amazon Prime Store Card, to make purchases and earn 5% cash back.
 Then redeem the rewards you earn for statement credits.